 bound with David Hall, An epistle of Love and Caution to the Quarterly

-and Monthly Meeings of Friends in Great-Britain, or Elsewhere
+and Monthly Meeings of Friends in Great-Britain, or Elsewhere, [and other works]

 3rd Edition.
 Dublin: I. Jackson, 1749.